Introduction

 The Problem

-Execution always returns success.
+The outcome is implicit.
 Stata’s batch mode (stata-mp -b do script.do) exits with code 0 even when scripts fail.
 Errors are buried in logs.
-Build systems, CI pipelines, and orchestration tools cannot detect failure–they proceed as if nothing went wrong.
+Build systems, CI pipelines, and downstream scripts cannot detect failure — they proceed as if nothing went wrong.

 The Solution